A Good Yarn

 - Every Thursday at Runcorn Library 3.30-5pm

 A reading group is a group of people who meet together to talk about a book they have read.
 They read one book a month and discuss it at the following meeting.
 Each meeting lasts for an hour.

 Halton Lea Library

-- Saturday meets on the last Saturday of every month at 10.30am
+- Saturday meets on the first Saturday of every month at 10.30am

 - Tuesday 2 meets on the last Tuesday of every month at 5.45pm